jhuix/vue-showdowns-editor/README.md

 ### Plantuml

 It's implemented in showdown-plantuml.js. render diagrams of uml using [plantuml](http://plantuml.com).
-To know more about PlantUML, please visit http://plantuml.com/.
+To know more about PlantUML, please visit [plantuml website](http://plantuml.com/).

 - Plantuml examples